cloudmesh/cloudmesh-openapi/docs/_sources/README.rst.txt

 1. To do this you will need to click the menu icon in the Dashboard navigation bar.
 Ensure you are in the correct porject.

-2. Once that menu is open hover over the "APIs and Services" menu item and click on "Dashboard" in the submenu.
+2. Once that menu is open hover over the “APIs and Services” menu item and click on “Dashboard” in the submenu.

-3. At the dashboard click on the "+ Enable APIs and Services" button at the top of the dashboard
+3. At the dashboard click on the “+ Enable APIs and Services” button at the top of the dashboard

 4. Search for **cloud natural language** to find the API in the search results and click the result

-5. Once the page opens click "Enable"
+5. Once the page opens click “Enable”

 6. Do the same for the **translate** API to enable that as well